acisops/acis_anomaly_pages/source/trickle_bias_tplane.rst

 * Once the T-plane latches, science will be lost from the latched FEPs for the rest of the science run, and some science is likely to be lost from remaining FEPs due to telemetry saturation.

-* In the absence of a latchup, FOT data processing will be unable to generate a bias map for the observation, and wll have to revert to a recent bias map for each chip with the same subarrays and exposure times.

 Relevant Procedures
 -------------------